Financial-Times/content-tree/README.md

 ## TODO

 - define all heading types as straight-up Nodes (like, Chapter y SubHeading y et cetera)
-- do we need an `HTML` node that has a raw html string to __dangerously insert like markdown for some embed types?
+- do we need an `HTML` node that has a raw html string to __dangerously insert like markdown for some embed types? <-- YES
 - promo-box??? podcast promo? concept? ~content??????~ do we allow inline img, b, u? (spark doesn't. maybe no. what does this mean for embeds?)

 ### TODO: `LayoutContainer`